 By Jason Lane

-At any rate, the plan is pedal until 2am, +- 10min, and search for a nook to sleep in for 3 hrs.
-Sleep on a 300 mile ride?
+At any rate, the plan is to pedal until 2 am, +- 10min, and search for a nook to sleep in for 3 hrs.
+Sleep on a 300-mile ride?
 Slightly silly considering I would typically go about 700-900 miles into a race before sleeping, but I’m going for a new Trans Am Bike Race strategy; sleep on night one.
 For a full three hours.
 The pace we went at in 2014 where over the first three nights I had no sleep on night one, about one hour on night two, and three hours on night three helped cover initial miles, but the accumulation added up and hit back hard in the final week.
-Self-supported racing isn’t like RAAM (Race Across America) where you can divest yourself of all tasks and strategy except pedaling, the trick is to maximize miles yet still be coherent enough to keep yourself safe.
+Self-supported racing isn’t like RAAM (Race Across America) where you can divest yourself of all tasks and strategy except pedalling, the trick is to maximize miles yet still be coherent enough to keep yourself safe.

 So at 2:15 am having made it through Gravenhurst and at a chilly four degrees, I found a building to tuck up behind on the outskirts of Bracebridge, with a small overhanging roof to hopefully ward off any moisture.
 As I tucked myself in, the 10% chance of rain happened, steadily for 2.5hrs.
 I awoke every 10-15 minutes or so, mostly due to traffic and the thought of someone coming to disturb my rest.
 Eventually, the sun was up, the rain had stopped, and I packed up and rode into town for a gas station breakfast.